GPRS core network: GPRS support nodes (GSN)

-A GSN is a network node which supports the use of GPRS in the GSM core network.
+A GSN is a network node that supports the use of GPRS in the GSM core network.
 All GSNs should have a Gn interface and support the GPRS tunneling protocol.
-There are two key variants of the GSN, namely Gateway GPRS support node and Serving GPRS support node.
+There are two key variants of the GSN, namely gateway GPRS support node and serving GPRS support node.

 Gateway GPRS support node (GGSN)

 The gateway GPRS support node (GGSN) is one of two components of the GPRS PS domain.
-The GGSN together with the SGSN handle packet transmissions between the GPRS network and external packet switched networks, such as the Internet or an X.25 network.
+The GGSN together with the SGSN handle packet transmissions between the GPRS network and external packet-switched networks, such as the Internet or an X.25 network.

 From an external network's point of view, the GGSN is a router to a "sub-network", because the GGSN ‘hides’ the GPRS infrastructure from the external network.
 When the GGSN receives data addressed to a specific user, it checks if the user is active.
 If it is, the GGSN forwards the data to the SGSN serving the mobile user, but if the mobile user is inactive, the data is discarded.
 In the other direction, mobile-originated packets are routed to the right network by the GGSN.

 The GGSN is the anchor point that enables the mobility of the user terminal in the GPRS/UMTS networks.
 In essence, it carries out the role in GPRS equivalent to the home agent in Mobile IP.
 It maintains routing necessary to tunnel the protocol data units (PDUs) to the SGSN that services a particular mobile station (MS).

 The GGSN converts the GPRS packets coming from the SGSN into the appropriate packet data protocol (PDP) format (e.g., IP or X.25) and sends them out on the corresponding packet data network.
 In the other direction, PDP addresses of incoming data packets are converted to the GSM address of the destination user.
 The readdressed packets are sent to the responsible SGSN.
 For this purpose, the GGSN stores the current SGSN address of the user and his or her profile in its location register.
 The GGSN is responsible for IP address assignment and is the default router for the connected user equipment (UE).
 The GGSN also performs authentication and charging functions.

 Other functions include subscriber screening, IP pool management and address mapping, QoS and PDP context enforcement.

 With LTE scenario the GGSN functionality moves to SAE gateway (with SGSN functionality working in MME).